crossplane/crossplane/design/one-pager-package-runtime-config.md

 * Administrators can override the configuration all runtimes use by default.

-The Crossplane init container will create a default DeploymentRuntimeConfig at install time.
+The Crossplane init container will create a default DeploymentRuntimeConfig at install time if it does not exist.
 A Crossplane administrator could then replace it with their own.
 For example Crossplane might install a default DeploymentRuntimeConfig that limits all package runtimes to 1 CPU core, but a Crossplane administrator might wish to change this to give all runtimes 2 CPU cores by default.
 Individual packages can still be explicitly configured to use a specific runtime config.

 Given that we saw ControllerConfig growing into a template for a Deployment, I propose we lean into that and make DeploymentRuntimeConfig exactly that.
 For